How can therapy help me?

 - Finding resolution to the issues or concerns that led you to seek therapy.

-- Improving communication, social skills and coping skills.
+- Improving communication, social, self-soothing, and coping skills.

 Do I really need therapy?
 I can usually handle my problems.

 Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties you have faced, there's nothing wrong with seeking out extra support when you need it.
 In fact, therapy is for people who have enough self-awareness to realize they need a helping hand, and that is something to be admired.
 You are taking responsibility by accepting where you are at in life and making a commitment to change the situation by seeking therapy.
-Therapy provides long-lasting benefits and support, giving you the tools you need to avoid emotional triggers, re-direct damaging patterns of communication and behavior; and overcome whatever challenges you face.
+Therapy can have long-lasting benefits.

 Why do people go to therapy and how do I know if it is right for me?

 People have many different motivations for accepting the support of a therapist.
-Some may be going through a major life transition (unemployment, divorce, new job, etc.), or are having difficulty handling stressful life circumstances.
-Some may need assistance managing a range of other issues such as low self-esteem, depression, anxiety, addictions, relationship problems, spiritual conflicts and creative blocks.
-Therapy can help provide some much needed encouragement and education in coping and self-soothing skills.
-Others may be at a point where they would like to increase their self-awareness and become more effective at implementing their life goals.
+Some may be going through a major life transition or are having difficulty handling stressful life circumstances.
 In short, people seeking therapy are ready to explore challenges and to make changes in their lives and relationships.

 What about medication vs. therapy?